-The world of autism, including autism research and autism education, are ever evolving, making the blog the perfect forum where you can keep up with all that’s new and effective.
+The world of autism, including autism research and autism education, are ever evolving, making the blog the perfect forum to keep up with all that’s new and effective.

 While there are hundreds of excellent autism-related blogs on the internet, we’re sure we’ve found 30 of the very best.
 Each blog on our list was chosen based on a list of factors including: the reputation(s) of the person(s) or organization(s) managing the blog, consistency and quality of posts, and the blog’s website metrics.
 The latter includes number of monthly hits, the numbers of Facebook and Twitter followers, and the number of websites that link to that blog.

-The Art of Autism is an inspiring blog written in an effort to inspire people with autism through the arts.
-About three new posts are added weekly, each of which is written from the unique perspective of a physician, therapist, or parent.
-The blog entries are always topical and informative, and also include lots of information about new art exhibits, neurodiversity panels, and entertainment events.
+The Art of Autism is an inspiring blog written which seeks to inspire people with autism through the arts.
+About three new posts are added weekly.
+Each is written from the unique perspective of a physician, therapist, or parent.
+The blog entries are always topical and informative.
+They also include lots of information about new art exhibits, neurodiversity panels, and entertainment events.

-With more than 10,000 Facebook fans and 15,000 Twitter followers, The Autism Dad is the internet’s most popular autism-related blog that isn’t affiliated with a large organization.
+With nearly 11,000 Facebook fans and 15,000 Twitter followers, The Autism Dad is the internet’s most popular autism-related blog that isn’t affiliated with a large organization.
 The blog is managed by a father of three autistic children who has made it his mission to “educate and help families like mine realize they aren’t alone.”
 On average, more than 30 new posts are added to the blog each week, on topics ranging from updates on his family to autism management tips and ideas.

 Autism Eye is the official blog of the quarterly magazine of the same name.
 Both the blog and magazine are written by award-winning journalists who also happen to be the parents of an autistic child.
 About two new articles hit the blog each week, and recent topics have included new drugs that boost brain connections, the need for better sex education, and respite centers.